Enzogenol® (Pinus radiata Bark Extract)

 Common Potential side effects

-Generally well-tolerated; safety confirmed in 5-week 960 mg/day trial.
+Generally well-tolerated; safety confirmed in 5-week trials at 960 mg/day.

-Pregnancy/lactation: limited specific data; precautionary avoidance at clinical doses.
+Pregnancy/lactation: limited specific safety data; precautionary avoidance at clinical doses.

 Important Drug interactions

-Anticoagulants (warfarin, DOACs): theoretical mild antiplatelet effect — monitor.
+Anticoagulants (warfarin, DOACs): theoretical mild antiplatelet effects from polyphenols; monitor.

-Iron supplements: separate by 2 hours (polyphenol-mineral chelation).
+Iron supplements: separate by 2+ hours due to polyphenol-mineral chelation.

 Frequently asked questions about Enzogenol® (Pinus radiata Bark Extract)